Enigma Technologies

-Enigma Technologies, Inc., is a data science company headquartered in New York City that specializes in providing data and intelligence about businesses.
+Enigma Technologies, Inc., is a data science and AI company headquartered in New York City that specializes in providing data and intelligence about businesses.
 The company is mainly known for Enigma Public, a now defunct library of public data.

 Using machine learning and artificial intelligence, the company organizes and connects hundreds of sources to provide data about businesses for customers in a variety of use cases, from financial services compliance to B2B marketing and insurance underwriting and lending.
 Enigma works with a number of Fortune 500 companies, including American Express, ADP, BB&T, Celgene, Merck, and PayPal.